JANUARY 2026 UPDATE: One month after disclosure, React2Shell (CVE-2025-55182) remains under

 Today we witnessed defense in depth working exactly as intended.
 Within hours of CVE-2025-55182 being disclosed, a critical remote code execution vulnerability in React Server Components, we received alerts from two different sources:

-Vercel’s dashboard, warning us that WAF rules were already protecting our production deployment
+Vercel’s dashboard, warning us that rules were already protecting our production deployment

 Dependabot PR #87, automatically upgrading Next.js from 16.0.6 to 16.0.7